RoperoIvan/Platformer_DevelopmentClass/README.md

 # Platformer Game

-We had created a platformer game for the subject of development in our second year of our grade.
+We have created a platformer game for the subject of development in our second year of our grade.
 The game has been programmed in C++ and the artwork has been exported from this links:

 https://jesse-m.itch.io/jungle-pack  (tilesets)